microsoft/cordova-app-recipe-finance/WorkshopMaterials/02 - Creating the TACO Finance App.md

 	}
 	```

 	The point of this provider is to provide a single place to manage all application settings.
-The code contains some constants you should change for your implementation of the app as well as API keys the application.
+The code contains some constants you should change for your implementation of the app as well as API keys for the application.
 The provider also acts as an interface for managing app settings (added later) that can be set dynamically by the user, but will persist between sessions.

 	The `appNameLong` and `appNameShort` variables define string values displayed within the app.
 The contents of the `appNameLong` variable are displayed in the toolbar on the application’s **Start** page (added when we add support for the Online use case in a later tutorial).
 The contents of `appNameShort` are displayed on the top of every other page and any alert dialogs presented to users.
 You can leave them as is, or change the values to match your needs.